 One of the basic parts and most celebrated achievements of the evolving digital world is cloud computing.
 But the new compliance rules will affect every company holding data of EU citizens, even if the data centers are located beyond the EU region.

-If the data is procured by legal means, the management and security of that data is of equal importance.
+If the data is procured by legal means, the management and security of that data are of equal importance.
 Enterprises need to make sure they or their cloud service providers are compliant with the guidelines stated in the new regulations.
 Even if a cloud provider is found to be violating the regulations, the client company is liable as it is the controller and owner of that data.

 Also, once a company has started to wholly use cloud-based services, it is essential to conduct regular audits to ensure compliance with GDPR.
 It might be a dull task, but a necessary one to avoid hefty fines for violation.
 Thus, in the global internet space, every application or service used must be in line with GDPR.

 Accountants deal with a lot of private data on a daily basis and thus must be particular in their adaptation.
 The law applies to every citizen of the EU, a lot of small things can be easily missed.
-For example, your client may give you data about their business in the EU region when you are in the EU, but you may not be allowed to access that private data from outside the EU.
+For example, your client may give you data about their business in the EU region when you are in the EU, but you may not be allowed to access private data from outside the EU.

-The new law applies to every single EU citizen, even those who have a dual citizenship, probably within the US.
+The new law applies to every single EU citizen, even those who have dual citizenship, probably within the US.
 Thus, you may have an issue with data of your US-based clients too.
 This opens an array of complications that need to be managed with precision.

 Accounting firms need to get the following things in order: